meechanism/meeact-comp/README.md

-# one-component-lib
+# React component library

-A WIP component library.
+Just a playground for creating components in react.